 “Prescribers are also required to obtain their patient’s informed consent when either initiating or varying opioid treatment and will be provided with detailed guidance on opioid prescribing in managing pain by their professional associations.”

 Please ensure the ‘guidance’ that you are providing is in fact evidence-based, and not opinion, conjecture or experimental artifact.
-Chronic non-cancer pain patients are now being force tapered en masse and being left in terrible pain for no reason other than anti-opioid zealots say they should.
+Chronic non-cancer pain patients are now being force-tapered en masse and being left in terrible pain for no reason other than anti-opioid zealots say they should.
 GPs need to be provided with the proper evidence and tools to make appropriate clinical prescribing decisions.
-And the evidence shows that for those living with high impact chronic pain, opioids are a safe, effective option that should be trialled when all other modalities have failed.
+And the evidence shows that for those living with high-impact chronic pain, opioids are a safe, effective option that should be trialed when all other modalities have failed.

 Pain Patient Advocacy